erwindevelop/phpTiny-MVC/README.md

 # phpTiny-MVC

-This is a small MVC project that I have been working on.
+This is a small MVC project in PHP that I have been working on.
 It uses Eloquent as its ORM and Twig as its templating engine.
 Both are very well documented.

 ### Prerequisites